NathanNoye/Obsidian-Vault/Bible Study/🔥 MAIN STUDY/02 - Mark.md

 [[Bibles/CSB/41 - Mark/Mark 1#44|Mark 1:44]] - The cleansing Jesus is referring to is in [[Bibles/CSB/03 - Leviticus/Lev 14|Lev 14]].
 This action also served as a testament to Jesus’ respect for the Law and the proper religious procedures of the time.

+[[Bibles/CSB/41 - Mark/Mark 1#45|Mark 1:45]] - I wonder if this caused Jesus to not be able to preach to more people or interact with more people.
+Based on the text, it does seem like there was a negative around the healed leper sharing this news

 ---
 # Mark 2
+[[Bibles/CSB/41 - Mark/Mark 2#8|Mark 2:8]] - That's so cool.
+Parallels in John where he said he knew their hearts

 [[Bibles/CSB/41 - Mark/Mark 2#14|Mark 2:14]] - Levi is Matthew: Read more: [[Matthew (Levi)|Levi]]

 [[Bibles/CSB/41 - Mark/Mark 2#19|Mark 2:19]] - Jesus refers to Himself as the "groom" to illustrate the joyful celebration of His presence, akin to the festivity at a wedding.
 This metaphor is deeply rooted in Old Testament imagery, where God is portrayed as the husband to Israel.

+[[Bibles/CSB/41 - Mark/Mark 2#21|Mark 2:21-22]] are used to show the incompatibilities between His new teachings and Jewish traditions and religious structures.

+**Sewing a piece of unshrunk cloth onto an old garment:** When the new patch shrinks after being washed, it will pull away from the old garment, causing a worse tear.
+This illustrates the tension between Jesus' new teachings and the old Jewish laws and traditions.
+Just as the new cloth cannot fit well with the old garment, the new teachings of Jesus cannot be simply integrated into the existing religious framework without causing conflict or disruption.

+**New wine into old wineskins:** As old wine skins aged, they would become stiff and brittle.
+New wine, still fermenting and expanding, needed flexible containers to accommodate the gas produced during fermentation.
+If new wine were put into old, rigid skins, the expanding gas would burst them, resulting in the loss of both the wine and the skins.
+Symbolically, the new wine represents the new covenant and teachings brought by Jesus, which could not be contained within the rigid and unyielding structures of the old covenant and Pharisaic legalism.

 ---
 # Mark 3